philc/book-notes/health/why we sleep - matthew walker.md

 ## To sleep (chap 1)

-* "Vehicular accidents caused by drowsy driving exceed those caused by alcohol and drugs combined."
 * Sleep is clearly designed to be important.
 It is a bounty of health benefits.
 * "Sleep is the single most effective thing we can do to reset our brain and body health each day."
   It's yours for the taking.

 ## Caffeine, jet lag, and melatonin (chap 2)

-* Circadian rhythm, the "powerful sculpting force" around the day.
-It controls release of hormones and your mood throughout the day.
+* Circadian rhythm: the "powerful sculpting force" around the day.
+It controls the release of hormones and your mood throughout the day.
 * When daylight is absent, the natural human circadian rhythm is 24.25 hours.
 For some mammals, it's less than 24hrs.
 The sunlight resets our imprecise internal clock.
 * "While light is the most reliable and thus the primary zeitgeber (synchronizer), there are many